-Element Description Recreational activities within the impoundment will not be encouraged or facilitated A Weed Management Plan will be developed and implemented for the Project.
-A Feral Animal Control Program will be developed and implemented for the Project.
-The Feral Animal Control Program will be developed in accordance with approved conservation advice for the species and approved threat abatement plans for feral cats (DEWHA 2008a), European red fox (DEWHA 2008b) and feral pigs (DoE 2005).
+Element Description • A Feral Animal Control Program will be developed and implemented for the Project.
+The Feral Animal Control Program will be developed in accordance with approved conservation advice for the species and approved threat abatement plans for feral cats (DEWHA 2008a), European red fox (DEWHA 2008b) and feral pigs (Department of the Environment 2005).
 A Drainage, Erosion and Sediment Control Plan will be developed and implemented.
 Specific management actions include: Stabilise existing bank slopes downstream of the weirs where appropriate using rip rap and other means as necessary Control releases through the outlet works into defined (main) river channel.
 An operations Water Quality Management Plan will be developed and implemented in accordance with the Project EMP.
-Specific management actions will include: Using selective withdrawal outlets to select water of most appropriate quality for downstream release Manipulating flows to prevent the build-up of blue-green algae or to disperse blooms A Waste and Hazardous Materials Management Plan will be developed and implemented Monitoring An operational phase Turtle Monitoring Program will be developed and implemented in consultation with DEHP.
-The monitoring program will be undertaken for a period of five years and will include areas upstream of the inundation area, within the impoundment and downstream of the weirs.
-The monitoring program will include targeted surveys (day and night sampling) during the turtle nesting (September to November) and hatching (November to March) seasons, as well as event based sampling • The turtle movement study commenced during the detailed design phase will continue through the five year Turtle Monitoring Program period (as a minimum) to evaluate the performance of the turtle ramps at each weir.
-The Project footprints will be monitored regularly in accordance with the Project Weed Management Plan, Feral Animal Control Plan, Sediment and Erosion Control Plan, Water Management Program and Hazardous Waste Management Plan Compliance audits will be undertaken by an independent/external auditor Reporting • In the event an incident or exceedance of a condition goal or requirement is identified, an interim report will be completed within two days of being identified and DEHP notified.
+Specific management actions will include: Using selective withdrawal outlets to select water of most appropriate quality for downstream release Manipulating flows to prevent the build-up of blue-green algae or to disperse blooms A Waste and Hazardous Materials Management Plan will be developed and implemented Monitoring • An operational phase Turtle Monitoring Program will be developed and implemented in consultation with DEHP.
+The monitoring program will be undertaken for a period of at least five years and will include areas upstream of the inundation area, within the impoundment and downstream of the weirs.
+The monitoring program will include targeted surveys (day and night sampling) during the Fitzroy River and white-throated snapping turtle nesting and hatching seasons, as well as event based sampling.
+The monitoring program will be reviewed after five years and ongoing management requirements identified for incorporation into weir operational plans as considered necessary and applicable (in collaboration with DEHP) • The turtle movement study commenced during the detailed design phase will continue through the five year Turtle Monitoring Program period (as a minimum) to evaluate the performance of the turtle ramps at each weir.
+The Project footprints will be monitored regularly in accordance with the Project Weed Management Plan, Feral Animal Control Plan, Sediment and Erosion Control Plan, Water Management Program and Hazardous Waste Management Plan Compliance audite will be undertaken by an independent/external auditor.
+Reporting Compliance audits will be undertaken by an independent/external auditor In the event an incident or exceedance of a condition goal or requirement is identified, an interim report will be completed within two days of being identified and DEHP notified.
 The report will include details of the incident, initial response and corrective action taken.
 A full report will be completed within 14 days of an incident or exceedance of a condition, goal or requirement being identified, which will provide details of the incident, response, corrective action, responsibility and timing.
 All reporting will be submitted to DEHP and will be assessed during compliance auditing